xsyr/markdown-img-paste/README.md

 # Markdown-img-paste

 ## Usage
-Der Test1. take a screenshot or copy a image
+1. take a screenshot or copy a image
 2. Go to a new (empty) line
 2. Write the filename you want the image saved under into that empty line
 3. hit `ctrl+v` to paste image into markdown